 9. Breezy HR

 Overview: Breezy HR simplifies recruitment by automating routine tasks such as candidate pre-screening, email follow-ups, interview scheduling, and team feedback collection.
 Its drag-and-drop pipeline offers clear visibility of candidate progress, while pre-screening filters and candidate match scores help quickly identify the best applicants.
-Breezy also includes offer management tools and integrates seamlessly with popular HRIS platforms to move candidates from application to hire efficiently.
+Breezy also includes offer management tools and integrates with HRIS platforms to move candidates from application to hire efficiently.

 Key Features: